awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 **Important**
 Because Amazon EKS runs a highly available control plane, you can update only one minor version at a time\.
 See [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver) for the rationale behind this requirement\.
 Therefore, if your current version is 1\.19 and you want to update to 1\.21, then you must first update your cluster to 1\.20 and then update it from 1\.20 to 1\.21\.
 Make sure that the `kubelet` on your managed and Fargate nodes are at the same Kubernetes version as your control plane before you update\.
 We also recommend that your self\-managed nodes are at the same version as the control plane, though they can be up to one version behind the control plane's current version\.
-Updating a cluster from 1\.16 to 1\.17 will fail if you have any AWS Fargate pods that have a `kubelet` minor version earlier than 1\.16\.
-Before updating your cluster from 1\.16 to 1\.17, you need to recycle your Fargate pods so that their `kubelet` is 1\.16 before attempting to update the cluster to 1\.17\.
-You may need to update some of your deployed resources before you can update to 1\.16\.
-For more information, see [Kubernetes 1\.16 update prerequisites](#1-16-prerequisites)\.
 Updating your cluster to a newer version may overwrite custom configurations\.

 ------